NativeScript/NativeScript-NEXT-Workshop/labs/Lab-3/readme.md

 **VIEW MODEL METHOD PLACEHOLDERS**: This is where we're going to implement the methods of the ViewModel

 **EVENT HANDLER**: this is where we're going to add on the property change handler

+### Step #0.2 - Examine `create-meme.js` file
+Go to app->components->create-meme folder and open `create-meme.js`file.

+Here we have:
+* `exports.loaded` - provides the code for the `loaded` event in the view.
+Here is where we initialise the page and add the `propertyChange` event,
+* `exports.navigatedTo` - provides the code for the `navigatedTo` event in the view.
+Here is were we retrieve the image passed in through `_page.navigationContext` and then reset the values to their default state,
+* `function refreshMeme()` - this function refreshes the MemeImage
+* `exports.saveLocally` - provides the code for the `tap` event of the Save button in the View `<Button text="Save" tap="saveLocally" />`.
+It contains the necessary code to save the Meme to a file.
+* `exports.share` - provides the code for the `tap` event of the Save button in the View `<Button text="Share" tap="share" />`.
+It contains the necessary code to share the Meme Image with other apps.
+* `function addRefreshOnChange()` - adds a change event handler, which is raised every time there is a change made to `_viewData` calling `refreshMeme()`, unless the event is raised by a change to `memeImage`.

+You can note that the part of code begin with `exports.` are exposed to the View (`create-meme.xml`).

 ### Step #1 - [view-model.js] Copy imports